LaraBonasorte/emurgo_1finalproject/README.md

 The payer is they who, after a determined event, needs to transfer their personal funds in order to comply with the law (bill payment).

 # The Simplification
 This smart contract was written and created with a goal of simplifying the Utility Bills payment by using the Ethereum Blockchain Technology.
-It is hereby stated that this Smart Contract is not official or created for/by Utility Services Companies worldwide.
+It is hereby stated that this Smart Contract is not official and/or created for/by Utility Services Companies worldwide.
 DO NOT USE THIS CONTRACT WITHOUT PREVIOUS ANALYSIS.

 # Contract
 Contract is enabled when: